Zzixin/Travelling-Trojan/Student_Report.md

 Third, we also learned a lot of algorithms such as sorting, backtracking and dynamic programming.
 We know how to use it and implement it into a practical problems.
 But we think we still need to do more questions to familar with it.

-last but not the least, we both think professor really did a great job that let us understand all the things deeply.
+Last but not the least, we both think professor really did a great job that let us understand all the things deeply.
 Appreciated and thanks.